Ninetalesgh/dndcampaign/vault/database/spells.md

 You send a pulse of terrible mental static that briefly overwhelms the faculties of nearby creatures.
 Each creature of your choice within 3 *(4.5m)* of you must succeed on a WIS Save or be [Paralyzed](conditions.md#paralyzed) until the end of your next turn.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 8 or higher, the radius increases by 3 *(4.5m)* for each slot level above 7.
 - **Classes**: Bard, Cleric, Sorcerer, Warlock, Wizard *(Source: ConfluxCreatures)*

-### Mind's Guise
-*Level 5 Illusion (ritual)*
-- **Casting Time**: 1 Min. or Ritual
-- **Range**: 12 *(18m)*
-- **Components**: V, S
-- **Duration**: 8 hours
-Requires proficiency in Thieves' Cant.
-You imagine a persona to occupy the outer reaches of your mind, warding against telepathic intrusion.
-For the duration, you can't be compelled to speak truthfully or be prevented from lying, and a creature that attempts to read your mind must succeed on an INT Save or perceive it as though it were the mind of your imagined persona.
-A creature making multiple attempts to read your mind encounters the same result; it can't repeat this Save until you cast the spell again.
-This spell does not allow you to detect when creatures are attempting to read your mind.
-- **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: ConfluxCreatures)*

 ### Minor Illusion